-The devices in the Profibus network can be divided into four types: Class 1 Master, Class 2 Master, Slave and network connector.
+The devices in the Profibus network can be divided into four types: Class 1 Master, Class 2 Master, Slave, and network connector.
 The task of the first-class master station is to control the operation of the entire network and exchange data with the slave stations, which is usually performed by a PLC with a DP interface; the second-class master station is used to configure and diagnose the network, usually from the host computer.
-Responsible; the slave station is connected to the underlying equipment on site, collects on-site signals such as sensors and drivers, and transmits them to the master station and executes the commands sent by the master station; the network connector is used to connect the master station and the slave station, and at different levels to the network to expand.
-Including: repeaters, couplers, cables, connectors, etc.
+Responsible; the slave station is connected to the underlying equipment on site, collect on-site signals such as sensors and drivers, transmits them to the master station, and executes the commands sent by the master station; the network connector is used to connect the master station and the slave station, and at different levels to the network to expand.
+Including repeaters, couplers, cables, connectors, etc.

 What is the repeater?

 A repeater is a device that works at the physical layer (OSI reference model), and its function is to re-amplify the received, attenuated signal and send it out.
 Since the physical layer of Profibus-DP uses RS485, optical fiber, and wireless technology (Profibus-PA uses MBP technology, which will be discussed later), and usually, it is expanding the Profibus-DP network based on RS485, RS485 is used. repeater.
 Of course, if you’re extending a wireless network, use a wireless repeater.
 This article only discusses the RS485 repeater under the Profibus-DP network.

 In the following two cases, you need to use an RS485 repeater.